FinnE145/mylang/README.md

 Mylang is a high-level multipurpose language based off of python.\
 **Official Website:** https://finne145.pythonanywhere.com/mylang

+> Note: Mylang is a placeholder name.
 > Note: Mylang has not been released yet.
-This repository will be updated when
+This repository will be updated when version 1 is realeased.

 ## Features: